JulianIrigoyen/rust-websocket-server/README.md

 ---
 ## DB & Diesel

+This project uses a relational timescale db, for which you need psql installed and have a PostgreSQL server running.

 Write the first migration file in the migrations directory generated from running the  ```diesel setup``` command.
 This directory is usually placed at the root of your project, along your src directory.